chingu-voyages/voyage-project-tier1-expensesplitter/README.md

   - [ ] Responsive design ensures functionality across various devices and screen sizes

 - Export Functionality
-  - [ ] Users should have the ability to export the data as (e.g., PDF, Excel or Chart)
+  - [ ] Users should have the ability to export the data as (e.g., PDF, Excel)

 ## Acknowledgements